2022 vacation ideas: Destinations where travelers might find a great deal - NewsBreak

 She said Mexico and different Caribbean islands have had great deals recently, and people should keep an eye out for flash sales to both of those places.
 This month, Lieberman said she’s spotted flight deals to St. Martin, the Bahamas and Jamaica.

-“Deals can change and are very short-lived,” she emphasized, so be ready to book if you find a good deal on travel or lodging at one of the places you have your heart set on.More than 7,000 flights delayed, canceled Sunday amid omicron surge
+“Deals can change and are very short-lived,” she emphasized, so be ready to book if you find a good deal on travel or lodging at one of the places you have your heart set on.Delta: Flight to Shanghai turned back because of COVID rules

 Travel to Europe, especially flights, remains expensive compared to places closer to home.
 However, there are a few countries that have been vocal about their commitment to staying open, Lieberman said, including popular destinations like Greece and Italy.